 A periodontal maintenance cleaning is needed in order to remove bacteria, calculus (tartar), and debris that has collected UNDER the gum line.

 Oral Irrigation and Antimicrobials are also utilized if needed:

 Oral irrigation is a procedure that helps to reduce bacteria between teeth and beneath the gumline.
 This procedure helps to mitigate periodontal disease and decrease its severity.
-Used in conjunction with scaling and root planing, oral irrigation is often a great way to continue treating and healing periodontal disease.
+Used in conjunction, oral irrigation is often a great way to continue treating localized periodontal disease.

 Antibiotics might be placed in specific areas that continue to breakdown during the periodontal maintenance visit.